gaia-taipei/tw-firefox-weekly/timdream.md

 * [Bug 1252976](https://bugzil.la/1252976) - Offer desktop artifact build in |mach bootstrap|
  * Address review comment on behave of the original contributor, follow-up with update on note
  * FIXED in Fx51

+## HTML/Layout/DOM

+* [Bug 570893](https://bugzil.la/570893) - Drive by fix on layout state to fix an annoy disabled state
+ * FIXED in Fx53